See the comments for color updates and add your own!

 - Antique Apples at Kilcherman's Farm offers a unique tasting experience over 100 apples!

-- Wine Touring The Leelanau peninsula is home to over 20 wineries, many of them off-the-beaten-path.
-Visit tiny tasting rooms like Chateau Fontaine in Lake Leelanau, or explore the impressive Black Star Farms in Suttons Bay.
+- Wine Touring The Leelanau Peninsula is home to over 20 wineries, many of them off-the-beaten-path.
+From tiny tasting rooms like Longview in Cedar the impressive Black Star Farms in Suttons Bay.
 Each as diverse and interesting as the award-winning wines they produce.

 - Fall Surfing!
 You might not be aware that Leelanau boasts some excellent surfing in the Fall.
 Click that link to check out Northern Michigan Surfing on Facebook!